Oviatt Library Contributions to Student Success

 Oviatt Library assesses our contributions to student learng outcomes (SLOs) by a meta-analysis of the SLOs created by academic departments in other colleges that pertain to information literacy and the library instruction and digital learning objects that support them.
 This is conducted as part of the university-wide Academic Assessment Liaison Committee.

-Charge of the Library Assessment Team
+Charge of the Library Assessment and Student Success Committee

 The Committee will consult with other library committees, departments, and personnel, as well as relevant campus entities as appropriate.